Taking a Train to Tibet vs. Taking a Flight to Tibet

 Traveling to Tibet by train is one of the most exciting experiences

 The final option for travelers is to drive overland, on one of three routes to get from China to Lhasa.
 While this is also an exciting experience, it is fraught with danger and concerns, as the roads, albeit relatively stable with good surfacing, are arduous, and the length of the trip is extremely tiring.
-This is also an option that is not available to many international visitors, as you need to have longer time for road trip to Lhasa.
-Besides, to drive yourself in China requires a local, Chinese issued driving license.
+This is also an option that is not available to many international visitors, as you need to have a longer time for the road trip to Lhasa.
+Besides, to drive yourself in China requires a local, Chinese issued the driving license.
 For any international traveler wishing to take the road routes to Lhasa, they would need all of the relevant permits, as well as a private guide, vehicle and driver, which would be extortionately expensive.

 Cost-effectiveness: Tibet Train vs. Domestic Flight to Lhasa